2015 ARIA Music Awards

 The 29th Annual Australian Recording Industry Association Music Awards (generally known as ARIA Music Awards or simply The ARIAs) are a series of award ceremonies which include the 2015 ARIA Artisan Awards, ARIA Hall of Fame Awards, ARIA Fine Arts Awards and the ARIA Awards.
 The latter ceremony took place on 26 November at the Star Event Centre and aired on Network Ten.
+The event was hosted on stage by Osher Gunberg with Ella Hooper backstage.

 The final nominees for ARIA Award categories were announced on 7 October as well as nominees and winners for Fine Arts Awards and Artisan Awards.
 ARIA opened the public-voted categories Song of the Year, Best International Act, Best Australian Live Act and Best Video, which includes Twitter live vote for Best Australian Live Act.
 Tame Impala won the most awards with five trophies from six nominations, while Courtney Barnett received the most final nominations with eight categories and won four.
 Tina Arena was inducted into the ARIA Hall of Fame at the ceremony.